1974 Cincinnati tornado

-The 1974 Sayler Park tornado (also known as the 1974 Cincinnati tornado) was a small but powerful tornado that moved through three states, including Kentucky, Ohio and Indiana during the afternoon hours of April 3, 1974.
+The 1974 Cincinnati tornado (also known as the 1974 Sayler Park tornado) was a small but powerful tornado that moved through three states, including Kentucky, Ohio and Indiana during the afternoon hours of April 3, 1974.
 The tornado hit the Cincinnati metropolitan area and areas to the northeast of the metroplex, killing five people and injuring over two hundred more.
 The tornado touched down as part of the 1974 Super Outbreak, one of the largest tornado outbreaks in recorded history.

 The tornado would first touch down at approximately 4:30 pm CDT, only three minutes before the Xenia, Ohio F5 tornado.
 The tornado tracked through areas southwest of Cincinnati before crossing the Indiana-Kentucky border, where it would begin to track directly towards Cincinnati.
 The tornado would end up moving through the southern portions of the city, where it heavily damaged structures and lofted cars in the air before entering the Sayler Park neighborhood at F5 intensity, where concrete structures were destroyed.
 The tornado would continue to move through the city, injuring several people before lifting near White Oak at 4:53 pm CDT, after being on the ground for twenty-three minutes and tracking 21 mi.